DemocracyEarth/community./DEF-Postcards.md

 # Share these memetic DEF Postcards
+The goal of these post cards is to share the DEF mission and values, events and milestones in shareable form

 ## Recipe for a DEF Postcard
-- one Event Still + one "quote" + DEF logo.
+- Find one Event Still + one "quote" + DEF logo.
 Mix well
 - Serve to DEF core team, tweak as needed
 - Follow DEF Twitter, Facebook, Medium, You Tube and Instagram accounts
+- Just before serving add link (one) and emoji (one) and commentary seasoning
-- Share postcards to your networks, seasoned with comments and garnished with hashtags #democracy #LiquidDemocracy #BlockchainForGood #globaldemocracy.
+- Garnished with hashtags #democracy #LiquidDemocracy #BlockchainForGood #globaldemocracy
+- Finish by upvote reshares and engaging with community comments

 ![santi presenting at the un](https://user-images.githubusercontent.com/24529258/34132323-2cfd6990-e404-11e7-8d4e-c8b4848eb641.png)